bitkeeper/zif.sedna/src/zif/sedna/README.txt

     >>> conn.debugOff()

-For a full idea of the client-server communication, set traceOn().
+For a full idea of the client-server communication, we can do tracing.
+First, we need to configure logging.
 We'll log to stdout here.
-Trace happens at logging.INFO level.

     >>> import logging
     >>> import sys